 }

-We can use private constructor to enforce security by implementing a user authentication process before creating an object.
+We can use a private constructor to enforce security by implementing a user authentication process before creating an object.
 For example, in the following code, SecureObject class is only instantiated when the user credentials are valid.
 This will provide an additional layer of security to the application.

 public class SecureObject {